 Opening a bank account in Brazil can take between one to two months (even longer in some cases).
 Hence, it is important to confirm with your bank of choice the timeframe required for approvals and allow for possible delays.

 Banks generally have different registration processes for a company to buy and sell foreign exchange.
-In some cases, depending on how quickly the company needs to start operating, smaller banks can be used.
-Also, it is not unusual for companies to hold an account with a foreign exchange specialist bank, as the larger banks tend to be very compliance-intensive for small and medium-sized companies (especially those that are not listed on any stock exchange).
+It is not unusual for companies to hold an account with a foreign exchange specialist bank, as the larger banks tend to be very compliance-intensive for small and medium-sized companies (especially those that are not listed on any stock exchange).

 Final words of warning

-Setting up a company abroad invariably has various consequences and risks.
-Seeking advice before making a decision will avoid many pitfalls and costs down the track.
-The questions above are just some of the many issues that you will need to consider before registering a company in Brazil.
+Seeking advice before proceeding with registration of a company in Brazil will avoid many pitfalls and greater costs down the track.
+The issues above are just some that you will need to consider before registering a company in Brazil.

 Brazil Brazil business set up Brazil company registration Brazil company set up Checklist for company set up Company registration in Brazil Corporate law Registering a company in Brazil Setting up a company in Brazil Subsidiary